 - Geothermal HVAC systems work just as effectively in cooling and can be engineered to require no additional backup heat source.
 Some customers do tend to prefer having a small backup heat source if desired.

 7.Geothermal HVAC systems cannot heat additional applications such as water and pools at the same time as a home.

 - Geothermal HVAC systems can be engineered to work simultaneously.

 8.Geothermal HVAC systems put refrigerant lines into the ground.

 - Most geothermal systems only use water loops.

 9.Geothermal HVAC systems tend to use more water.

-- As a matter of fact Geothermal HVAC systems consume no water.
-If there is an aquifer being used to exchange the heat with the earth then the water being used is returned to the aquifer.
+- As a matter of fact, Geothermal HVAC systems consume no water.
+If there is an aquifer being used to exchange the heat with the earth than the water being used is returned to the aquifer.

 10.Geothermal HVAC don’t provide air comfort as well as other appliances.